bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 }
 {% endhighlight %}

-First of all `std::move` is a template taking a `rvalue reference` argument which means that it can be called with either a `lvalue` or an `rvalue`, and the reference collapsing rules apply.
+First of all `std::move` is a template with a `forwarding reference` argument which means that it can be called with either a `lvalue` or an `rvalue`, and the reference collapsing rules apply.